vitessio/website/content/en/blog/2024-07-02-an-interesting-optimisation.md

 Rewriters perform one of two functions:

 1. Running a rewriter over the plan to perform a specific task.
-For example, the "pull distinct from UNION" rewriter extracts the DISTINCT part from UNION and uses a separate operator for it.
+For example, the "pull DISTINCT from UNION" rewriter extracts the DISTINCT part from UNION and uses a separate operator for it.
 2. Enabling and disabling rewriters.
 Many rewriters are only enabled after reaching a certain point.

 By delaying the "ordering under aggregation" rewriter until the "split aggregation" phase, we can push down the aggregation without causing issues by pushing down ordering under the top aggregator.